NextronSystems/asgard-manual/usage/administration.rst

 **Limit**

 ASGARD will not send additional scans to the agents when the client limit is reached.
-Therefore you need to set a limit higher than the number of hosts you want to scan.
+Therefore you need to set a limit higher than the number of hosts you want to scan or enter ``0`` for no limit.
 If you are using MASTER ASGARD, this limit is applied on each single selected ASGARD.

 **Rate**

-The number of scans per minute that a scan should run.
+The number of scans per minute that are issued by ASGARD.
 This is where the network load can be controlled.
 Additionally, it is recommended to use this parameter in virtualized and oversubscribed environments in order to limit the number of parallel scans on your endpoints.

 **Expires**